Bijolia movement: Early Phase (1897-1915)

 In 1897, a delegation of peasants consisting of Nanji Patel of Berisal and Thakari Patel of Gopal Niwas went to Udaipur and attempted, in vain, to get an audience with the Maharana.
 But the Maharana did institute an inquiry which concluded that certain taxes had been arbitrarily imposed by the jagirdar.
 The Maharana issued a warning to the jagirdar, which only resulted in him retaliating against the two delegates who had gone to Udaipur.
 The peasants continued appeals to the jagirdar who ultimate granted some concessions to the peasants in 1904.

 The concessions granted in 1904 did not last.
-In 1906, Prithvi Singh ascended to the jagir and withdrew the concessions granted in 1904 and instructed officials to collected increased taxes.
+In 1906, Prithvi Singh ascended to the jagir and withdrew the concessions granted in 1904 and instructed officials to collect increased taxes.
 Failing to get a hearing from the jagirdar, some peasants chose not to cultivate their lands and migrated to neighboring Gwalior and Bundi.
-Some more concessions were promised to the peasants on 1914, but never implemented.
+Some more concessions were promised to the peasants in 1914, but were never implemented.

-In 1913, about 15,000 farmers, under the leadership of Fateh Karan Charan, launched a 'No Tax' campaign under which they decided to leave the landed uncultivated and instead farm the rented plots in the neighbouring areas of Bundi, Gwalior, and Mewar states.
-This resulted in untilled lands all across Bijolia and led to a massive decline in the esatate's revenue in addition to food shortage.
+In 1913, about 15,000 farmers, under the leadership of Fateh Karan Charan, launched a 'No Tax' campaign under which they decided to leave the land uncultivated and instead farm the rented plots in the neighbouring areas of Bundi, Gwalior, and Mewar states.
+This resulted in untilled lands all across Bijolia and led to a massive decline in the estate's revenue in addition to food shortage.